nic-dgl104-winter-2022/class-textbook/ch2/OOP&ISP/README.md

 It's better now, the whole code took only one line, and in case the owner wants to change the wording, we can easily do that

 #### Why use dry concept when coding?
-- [x] :one: Reduce workload by reducing unnecessary code :construction:
+- [x] :one: Reduce workload by reducing unnecessary code
-- [x] :two: Maintain and debug your code easily :cake:
+- [x] :two: Maintain and debug your code easily
-- [x] :three: Avoid technical debt :warning:
+- [x] :three: Avoid technical debt

 #### Tips to help you follow DRY principle
-- [x] :one: Avoid writing lengthy codes insted build your code in smaller reusable units :tangerine:
+- [x] :one: Avoid writing lengthy codes insted build your code in smaller reusable units
-- [x] :two: Establish you code logic first to help with your code writing processe :construction:
+- [x] :two: Establish you code logic first to help with your code writing processe